GravityKit/GravityView/readme.txt

 * Fixed: Settings compatibility issues on Multisite
 * Fixed: CSV output for address fields contained Google Maps link
 * Fixed: When editing an entry in Gravity Forms, clicking the "Cancel" button would not exit edit mode
+* Fixed: Some fatal errors when Gravity Forms is deactivated while GravityView is active.

 __Developer Updates:__